-engagement with Neoplatonic texts draws his attention to a pagan exhortation to the internal recognition of one's own divinity, it may be rather likely that Augustine considers the "leisure" depicted there as correlating with Christian way of life.
-In the contemporary treatise True Religion (in 390, written before his ordained to the priesthood in 391), Augustine insists that the quest for communion with God must be constructed "in simplicity of heart."
-Approvingly citing Psalm 46:10 "Be still and acknowledge that I am the Lord," he entertains the hope that God "gave them the right to become sons of God."
-This reading of deification language tells us the circumstances in which Augustine was looking to the future of his new community so as to foster the collaboration between the pursuit of scriptural reading, asceticism, and prayer.
+In the argument that the phrase "in leisure [...] to become godlike," that is, to achieve deification in a life of scholarly retreat, is derived from Porphyry's Sententiae, Augustine's use of deification is taken to be in a purely philosophical sense.
+23 But, although the engagement with Neoplatonic texts draws his attention to a pagan exhortation to the internal recognition of one's own divinity, it may be rather likely that Augustine considers the "leisure" depicted there as being led to a Christian way of life.
+24 In the contemporary treatise True Religion (in 390, written before his ordained to the priesthood in 391), Augustine insists that the quest for communion with God must be constructed "in simplicity of heart."
+25 Approvingly citing Psalm 46:10 ("Be still and acknowledge that I am the Lord"), he entertains the hope that God "gave them the right to become sons of God."
+26 This reading of deification language tells us the circumstances in which Augustine was looking to the future of his new community so as to foster the collaboration between the pursuit of scriptural reading, asceticism, and the prayer.

-In a homily on Psalm 81, "God has stood up in the synagogue of gods," Augustine begins with the catechetical passage on a recapitulative view of deification.
-This sermon 23B (= Dolbeau 6) was delivered to the congregation of Carthage probably in the winter of 403-404.
-In the confrontation with pagan practices of idol worship, which were still widespread in the North African community, Augustine had to direct his attention to the matter and exhorted his audience in Carthage to leave off idolatry.
-It is interesting to note that, with drawing a sharp distinction between those gods made by the hands of a craftsman and those made by God, that is, "god-making God" (deus deificator), he is showing God as the one not only giving life but also deifying.
+Another interesting use of the deification language is found in a homily on Psalm 81 "God has stood up in the synagogue of gods" in which he begins with the exposition of a catechetical passage on a recapitulative view of deification.
+This Sermon 23B (= Dolbeau 6) was delivered to the congregation of Carthage probably in the winter of 403-404.27 In the confrontation with pagan practices of idol worship, which were still widespread in the North African community, Augustine had to direct his attention to the status quo of the community and exhorted his audience in Carthage to leave off idolatry.
+It is interesting to note that, with drawing a sharp distinction between those gods made by the hands of a craftsman and those made by God, that is, "god-making God" (deus deificator),28 he is showing God as the one not only giving life but also deifying.

 To what hope the Lord has called us, what we now carry about with us, what we endure, what we look forward to, is well known [...]
 We carry mortality about with us, we endure infirmity, we look forward to divinity.
 For God wishes not only to vivify, but also to deify us.
-When would human infirmity ever have dared to hope for this, unless divine truth had promised it?
+When would human infirmity ever have dared to hope for this, unless divine truth had promised it?29

-Augustine encourages the congregation that, while all human beings desire the divine perfection and immortality, God's promise that they will be made gods can be accomplished.
-From the comparison and integration of the vivification of human beings with the deification of those made in his image, he confirms that the expectation to a deifying activity of God is achievable.
-Because it is not empty promise and God alone makes it.
+Augustine encourages the congregation that, while all human beings express a desire for the highest perfection and immortality, God's promise that they will be made gods can be accomplished.
+First he refers to human "infirmity" as the mortality of human beings and shifts the attention of his audience to another possibility of vivifying the infirmity.
+Then he